 There are a lot of pros and equally as many cons to living in the digital age.
 Cons are things like online trolls, bad reviews on your business, or anonymous messages that make you feel bad.
 But pros outweigh the cons by a long shot.
-There is fun videos that make you feel nice, entertaining memes that you can share with your friends.
+There is fun videos that make you feel nice, entertaining memes that you can share with your friends, or a free $100 edX coupon code.
 And if you are trying to put together a project, or if you need a little help finishing one, there’s Crowdfunding.

 If you are not sure what Crowdfunding is, don’t worry.
 I am going to teach you all about it in this article.
 Stick around until the end and you’ll know everything you need to know about this fantastic way of connecting people and making projects together.

 To start things off, crowdfunding is a way for people or companies to complete projects by involving the public.
 Imagine you are putting together a big time movie, but you only have enough money to rent the cameras.
 You still need a set, actors, and people who are going to be a part of the crew.
 You can use this method of funding to bring everyone else into it.
 It’s like a donation of sorts, but for big projects.

 You get to support the cause and get your name in the credits, and someone else gets to have their goal reached so whatever they were trying to save up for can be finished, made, or bought.

 A lot of different online influencers use this method to fund their big projects, giving out small rewards to those who choose to give money to the cause.
 You could get a hat, a t shirt, or you could get a copy of the movie they are making.
 Some will offer a rebate for a related product.